Mistake #2: Not Doing Your Homework

 Faculty: The quality of your instructors is a large part of the quality of your education.
 Are there recognizable names among the staff?
 What degrees/accomplishments are they required to have?
 Do they work in the local culinary community and have contacts or networks you can tap into?

 Facilities: You want a school with the most up-to-date and industry-standard equipment.
-While learning traditional techniques is always a good way to round out an education, you must be able to learn on what is in most restaurants and kitchens today.
+While learning traditional techniques is always a good way to round out an education, you must also be able to learn what is used in most restaurants and kitchens today.

-Reputation: This is one of the most important parts of choosing a culinary school.
-Word-of-mouth and reputation are everything – no matter what the school may promise or guarantee.
+Reputation: This is one of the most important aspects of choosing a culinary school.
+Word-of-mouth and reputation are everything, no matter what the school promises or guarantees.
 Always check with current students, alumni, and even area restaurants to learn the general consensus about the school.

 Degrees: Some culinary schools offer certifications, while others offer Associate or Bachelor’s degrees.
 Most degrees are standard everywhere, but be wary of school-based certifications.
 Unless it’s coming from a recognized name, certifications often mean little out in the larger culinary community.